dorukyalcin/Comp306-Project/scripts/README.md

 - **Purpose:** Adds comprehensive test data to existing database
 - **What it does:**
   - Checks if containers are running
-  - Runs comprehensive seeding script
+  - Runs comprehensive seeding script (including 24 horses)
   - Skips if users already exist
 - **Usage:** `./scripts/seed_only.sh`
 - **Safe:** Won't duplicate data